-- (5) International onshore students must enrol in sufficient units in each study period to ensure that the total number of units required to complete the course will be completed within the expected duration. - (6) The expected duration for a course is determined using an enrolment load of four units in each compulsory study period or eight units in an academic year for undergraduate students.
-For postgraduate students the enrolment load is three units in each of two trimesters and two units in one trimester making up eight units in an academic year. - (7) International onshore students may vary their enrolment load to below a full time load in a study period provided that:

-- a. they are on an intervention strategy; or - b. they have negotiated an arrangement to spread load over three teaching sessions (including non-compulsory teaching periods) in an academic year (undergraduate students); or - c. they undertake additional units in future study periods to ensure course completion within the expected duration. - (8) International onshore students who are not on an intervention strategy and wish to vary their enrolment load below a full time load in a study period must: - a. attend a meeting with a campus International Student Adviser (ISA) to outline their enrolment plans; and - b. complete a 'Study Load Variation Request'; and - c. seek the written permission of the Chief International Officer.
+- (5) International onshore students must enrol in: - a. sufficient units in each teaching period to ensure that the total number of units required to complete the course will be completed within the expected duration; and - b. at least one face-to-face unit in each Compulsory Teaching Period. - (6) The expected duration for a course is determined using an enrolment load of eight units (equivalent to 96 credit points) in an academic year and completion of: - a. a Full Time Load in each Compulsory Teaching Period; and - b. any compulsory practical, research or project-based units in accordance with course progression requirements. - (7) International onshore students may vary their enrolment load to below a Full Time Load in a Compulsory Teaching Period provided that: - a. they are on an intervention strategy; or - b. they are approved to study in non-compulsory teaching periods. - (8) International onshore students who are not on an intervention strategy and wish to vary their enrolment load below a Full Time Load in a study period must: - a. attend a meeting with a campus International Student Adviser (ISA) to outline their enrolment plans; and - b. complete a 'Study Load Variation Request'; and c. seek the written permission of the Chief International Officer, or authorised nominee.